preethir903/bert_vs_electra/README.md

-# w266_final_project

-The project holds the code for Preethi Raju's w266 final project.
+# BERT vs. Electra for political sentiment

 Inside the model folder, BERT_tuning has the majority of the code for the experiments.